-7A.1.1 Code Administration: The University Building Official is the designated building official for University owned buildings, including Agency 209, University of Virginia Medical Center buildings.
+7A.1.1 Code Administration: The University Building Official is the designated building official for University owned buildings, including Agency 209, University of Virginia Medical Center buildings, and Agency 246, University of Virginia College at Wise.
 The University Building Official is charged with granting modifications, and establishing rules and regulations as may be necessary to carry out its function as building official (Management Agreement).